pavanvaranasi02/Full-Stack-Development/HTML-Basics.md

 4. An inline element does not start on a new line.
 An inline element only takes up as much width as necessary.
 5. <<code>span</code>> is the best example of inline elements.
 6. You can check out all block and inline elements <a href="https://www.w3schools.com/html/html_blocks.asp" target="_blank">here</a>.
-7. <pre><strong>Note:</strong> An inline element cannot contain a block-level element!</pre>
+7. <strong>Note:</strong> An inline element cannot contain a block-level element!
-8. The <div> element is a block-level and is often used as a container for other HTML elements.
+8. The div element is a block-level and is often used as a container for other HTML elements.
-9. The <span> element is an inline container used to mark up a part of a text, or a part of a document.
+9. The span element is an inline container used to mark up a part of a text, or a part of a document.
 10. Both inline and block elements have no attributes but we use class, id, and style.

 **HTML Div Elements:**
-1. If you have a <<code>div</code>> element that is not 100% wide, and you want to center-align it, set the CSS <code>margin</code> property to **auto.**
+1. If you have a <<code>div</code>> element that is not 100% wide, and you want to center-align it, **set the CSS <code>margin</code> property to auto.**
 2. Aligning <div> elements side by side: The CSS **<code>float</code>** property is used for positioning and formatting content and allow elements float next to each other instead of on top of each other.
 3. If you change the <<code>div</code>> element's display property from block to <code>display:inline-block</code>, the <<code>div</code>> elements will no longer add a line break before and after, and will be displayed side by side instead of on top of each other.
 4. The CSS Flexbox Layout Module was introduced to make it easier to design flexible responsive layout structure without using float or positioning. <br/>